 Janice Richardson is passionate about education and has spent most of her time at Elon University in service.
 She received the Outstanding Service Award in the School of Education in 2012 and has served as the math education program coordinator in the Department of Mathematics and Statistics..
 As Co-Investigator of an NSF Elon University Noyce Scholars grant, she is dedicated to recruitment of prospective mathematics teachers, research into best practices, and support of teachers during their induction years.
 Janice loves to travel.
 She spent the 1993 spring semester in London with Elon students and then when the opportunity came again in 2008, she taught and studied with students in Costa Rica.
 She enjoys spending time with family and friends, playing bridge, and conversational Spanish.

-In 2004, Lisa co-published a paper titled "Math and Education Faculty Working Together to Improve Content Knowledge for Pre-service Elementary Teachers", in the Proceedings from the North American Chapter of the International Group for the Psychology of Mathematics Education.
+In 2004, Lisa co-published a paper entitled "Math and Education Faculty Working Together to Improve Content Knowledge for Pre-service Elementary Teachers", in the Proceedings from the North American Chapter of the International Group for the Psychology of Mathematics Education.

 Throughout her tenure at Elon, Lisa has presented at national conferences, edited many mathematics & statistics manuscripts, and chaired numerous committees.
+Most recently, she presented at the International Writing Across the Curriculum Conference (IWAC) in MN in June 2014.

 Lisa's academic honors include membership in Phi Beta Kappa, Golden Key National Honor Society, and Pi Mu Epsilon.